Sinningia richii and richii 'Robson Lopes'

 Above and below- Sinningia richii 'Robson Lopes' - The yellow flowered form of S. richii.
 I crossed this to four of my

-S. eumorphas that were in bloom
+S. eumorphas that were in bloom, both crosses (

-, both crosses (eumorpha x richii RL) and the backcross (richii RL x eumorpha).
+eumorpha x richii RL) and the backcross (richii RL x eumorpha).

-Only the (richii RL x eumorpha) took and only one set then, the others all blasted within a few days.
+richii RL x eumorpha) took and only one set then, the others all blasted within a few days.
 The seedlings though

 are definitely crosses as the they have the sticky, sticky leaves of